 “Maybe there’s something around the corner, we don’t know about yet..”

-“Maybe what you have called us to something we wouldn’t be able to otherwise do if we had kids..”
+“Maybe you have called us to something we wouldn’t otherwise be able to do if we had kids..”

-Maybe He was going to call us to another country to do missions, or something totally wild!?
+Maybe He was going to call us to another country to do missions, or something more wild than I had ever imagined!?
 I had no idea!

 But for the first time–in a long time, I began to actually feel excited.